denizevcimen/cyclistic-case-study/README.md

 In this case study I prefer to use Spreadsheet, R, and Google Slides.
 Unfortunately, company data was too big for the Spreadsheet so I decided to choose a sample dataset and work on it.
 The dataset has % 98 confidence level and %2 merges of error level.
 Sample sizes are chosen depending on Sample Size Calculator Sheet shared to course content.

-You will find the original datasets, sample sizes dataset and the R codes in files.
+You will find the sample sizes dataset and the R codes in files.

 If you prefer, you can skip this section and go directly to the presentation of the study's results [here](https://docs.google.com/presentation/d/16AnP5sXYlwnLgVwt5tGeskD--BeT_ITuPneEKoZgvPw/edit?usp=sharing&resourcekey=0-YGSFUJHJZrkGGO2c1s5Giw).